Medial Pterygoid Contracture

 Insertion

-Both heads converge to insert via a strong tendon on the medial surface of the mandibular ramus and angle, blending with fibers of the masseter to form a powerful elevator sling Wikipedia.
+Both heads converge to insert via a strong on the medial surface of the mandibular ramus and angle, blending with fibers of the masseter to form a powerful elevator sling Wikipedia.

 Blood Supply